Testing Causal Quantum Theory: Causal quantum theory

 Now consider an extension of this experiment, in which the L and R wings are widely separated enough that a sequence of $N$ measurements can be carried out within a region $R_L$ on the L wing, and a sequence of $N$ measurements within a region $R_R$ on the R wing, with the regions $R_L$ and $R_R$ space-like separated.

 Suppose that the first measurement on the L wing produces outcome $A^{\uparrow}_L$.
+According to causal quantum outcome $A^{\uparrow}_L$.
 According to causal quantum theory, the relevant unnormalised state for calculating outcomes of the second measurement on the L wing is

 This normalises to

 The second measurement thus has outcome $A^{\uparrow}_L$ with probability